 Such is the power of focusing on employee engagement.

 Moreover, always ensure that you’re not valuing irrational work schedules over productivity.
-A number of companies embolden a culture that prides itself on sixty to seventy hours per week.
+Several companies embolden a culture that prides itself on sixty to seventy hours per week.
 However, such a schedule is unmaintainable and disrupts your employees’ personal lives.

 So, use this downtime to come up with policies and strategies that encourage employee engagement so that your employees don’t even think about leaving you and your company.

 Downtime in the workplace is inevitable.
-There could be a natural disaster or a technical breakdown that can put your operations at halt.
-Instead of wasting this time, use these 7 recommendations to make the most of it and boost productivity.
+There could be a natural disaster or a technical breakdown that can put your operations at a halt.
+Instead of wasting this time, use these 7 recommendations to make the most of it, and boost productivity.

 These strategies are easy to implement and won’t cost you much.
 But, in return, you can receive huge bonuses.